 Key features of note on MT4 include charts and indicators, expert advisers (i.e. trading automation) and ability to customise your trading screens.

 This platform is an upgrade on MetaTrader 4.
 While it is true MetaTrader 4 continues to be far more popular than MetaTrader 5, slowly but surely MetaTrader 5 is catching up.
 MetaTrader 5 uptake has been slow because when MetaTrader was released in 2010, it was built to be compliant with USA trading regulations.
 USA trade regulation doesn’t allow hedging or F.I.F.O style trading.
-MetaQuest made the mistaken assumption that the rest of the world would follow the USA with these regulatory requirements.
-This error has since been rectified and MetaTrader 5 now allow netting (F.I.F.O) and hedging systems meaning the meets USA and international regulatory requirements.
+MetaQuest assumed that the rest of the world would follow the USA with these regulatory requirements.
+This error has since been rectified and MetaTrader 5 now allows netting (F.I.F.O) and hedging systems, meaning the meets USA and international regulatory requirements.
 So although MT4 remains the chosen platform, there is now little reason to choose MT4 over MT5.

 There are different trading tools available with IG.
 It is important to understand each platform serves a different purpose and therefore will serve the needs of different traders.

 The first table shows with ‘Web-based’, ‘mobile app’ and ‘Tablet apps’ are IG proprietary platform.
 This platform is IG award-winning platforms and contains all the standard tools traders will want access too.
 It is worth noting that the Tablet is only built for iPad and that you can only trade directly from charts if using the web platform.

 Below are some of the custom platforms that IG offer: